§ Terminology Governance Guide

 § TEv2 definitions appear in different forms:

-As a set of a (curated) text files (markdown), one for each term.
-They contain (YAML) frontmatter in which there are fields for (a) the term, (b) the aliases (called ‘form phrases’) and © the text line (called ‘glossaryTexts’).
-In their body, they contain more documentation related to the term. as an entry in a machine-readable glossary (YAML).
-Every entry basically consists of not only the frontmatter of the curated text file, but also some other fields that (third party) tools can use to find the curated text file, or a rendered version thereof. as a set of Wiki files, that will (soon?) be ingestable (turned into curated text files).
+As a set of (curated) text files (markdown), one for each term.
+They contain (YAML) frontmatter in which there are fields for (a) the term, (b) the aliases (called ‘form phrases’), and © the text line (called ‘glossaryTexts’).
+In their body, they contain more documentation related to the term.
+As an entry in a machine-readable glossary (YAML), every entry basically consists of not only the frontmatter of the curated text file but also some other fields that (third-party) tools can use to find the curated text file or a rendered version thereof.
+As a set of Wiki files that will (soon?) be ingestable (turned into curated text files).

 Spec-up use of term references within markdown:

-Also, TEv2 has mechanisms where users can define/configure their own syntax for termrefs, and also mechanisms for specifying what a termref (when found) should be converted into.
-Spec-up glossaries are a rendered version of the list of spec-up definitions, which requires them to all be specified in that same one location.
+Also, TEv2 has mechanisms where users can define/configure their own syntax for term references, as well as mechanisms for specifying what a termref (when found) should be converted into.
+Spec-up glossaries are a rendered version of the list of spec-up definitions, which requires them to all be specified in that same location.
 When a user clicks on a termref (in the rendered version), it is taken to the location where the term is defined.
 I haven’t seen any documentation of whether/how that would work with multiple files.
-TEv2 glossaries come in two forms: machine readable glossaries (MRGs) and human readable glossaries (HRGs).
-TEv2 sees a HRG as a rendered reference to a particular MRG, so (like TermRefs) users can specify a so-called ‘MRG-Ref’ in their markdown, and when that is processed, a HRG is generated at that location from the designated MRG, in a format, and using contents that the user specifies.
-Here is an example of various HRGs generated in a single page.
+TEv2 glossaries come in two forms: machine-readable glossaries (MRGs) and human-readable glossaries (HRGs).
+TEv2 sees an HRG as a rendered reference to a particular MRG, so (like TermRefs) users can specify a so-called ‘MRG-Ref’ in their markdown, and when that is processed, an HRG is generated at that location from the designated MRG in a format, and using contents that the user specifies.
+Here is an example of various HRGs generated on a single page.

 § Discussion

 Spec-up is quite different from TEv2.
-Most notably, By design, spec-up is (very) simple to use, and has the basic features you need when writing (simple) specifications.
+Most notably, By design, spec-up is (very) simple to use and has the basic features you need when writing (simple) specifications.
 When things become more complex, or you want to explicitly position a spec in a context where other specs also live, my guess is that you run into its limitations.
 But then, that’s not what spec-up was designed to do.
-TEv2 on the other hand is not simple when viewed from a single-context-perspective.
-But you can use and build on terminologies of others.
-Another source of perceived complexity may be caused by its flexibility, e.g., it allows users to specify syntaxes (for TermRefs and MRGRefs), as well as the (html, markdown or other constructs) that the can be converted into.
+TEv2, on the other hand, is not simple when viewed from a single-context perspective.
+But you can use and build on the terminologies of others.
+Another source of perceived complexity may be caused by its flexibility, e.g., it allows users to specify syntaxes (for TermRefs and MRGRefs), as well as the (html, markdown, or other constructs) that they can be converted into.

-So the basic question seems to be whether or not there is an actual need for spec-up and/or TEv2 within ToIP, which I think we can ponder about by understanding what either can, or cannot do.
+So, the basic question seems to be whether or not there is an actual need for spec-up and/or TEv2 within ToIP, which I think we can ponder by understanding what we can and cannot do.

 tno-terminology-design.github.io